tomsaleeba/grumble/README.md

 # Installation

+  1. clone the repo
+  1. install dependencies: `yarn`
+  1. create the `src/client.js` file (see below)
+  1. build the javascript: `yarn build`
+  1. it's ready to deploy

 ## Serve the files statically

 Just host the files anywhere that they can be served statically.
 This is